 My favorite view of Spray Lakes however is from elevation.
 If you hike up Tent Ridge, West Wind Pass, Rimwall Summit, or Windtower

 A Canmore locals favorite is Quarry Lake right outside of town.
 It’s a charming lake that is warm enough to swim in the summer, and small enough to walk around many times over.
 Come summertime it’s a popular hang-out spot as there are plenty of picnic benches to relax at and a nearby off-leash dog park.

-Right near Quarry Lake are the famous Grassi Lakes.
+Right near Quarry Lake are the famous Grassi Lakes, some of the easiest lakes near Canmore to see.
 To reach these amazing blue lakes, you’ll have to complete a short hike, but I promise it’s worth it to see these small lakes in Alberta.

 Grassi Lakes is located right in the town of Canmore, and they are a popular destination for weekend visitors to the area.
 Head here on a nice summer day or a weekend afternoon, and it’s unlikely you’ll have the trail to yourself.
 However, during the winter, you can trail run or fat bike up to the lakes and likely never see another soul!